brandonmcconnell/render-hooks/README.md

 }
 ```

+In this example:
+- The main `NestedExample` component does not use RenderHooks directly.
+- The **first `.map()`** iterates through `data`.
+Inside this map, `<$>` is used to give each `category` its own states: `expanded` and `likes`.
+It also gets `useTransition` to acquire `startTransition`.
+- The **second, inner `.map()`** iterates through `cat.posts`.
+Inside *this* map, another, nested `<$>` is used to give each `post` its own independent `liked` state.
+- Crucially, when a post's `toggleLike` function is called, it updates its local `liked` state and then calls `startTransition` (obtained from the parent category's RenderHooks scope) to wrap the update to the parent's `likes` state.

-This demonstrates not only nesting for independent state but also how functions created within a parent `RenderHooks` instance can be passed to and called by children that also use `RenderHooks`, facilitating cross-component communication within these dynamic scopes.
+This demonstrates not only nesting for independent state but also how functions and transition control from a parent RenderHooks instance can be utilized by children that also use RenderHooks, facilitating robust cross-scope communication.

+> [!IMPORTANT]
+> **Note on `startTransition`**: Using `startTransition` here is important.
+When an interaction (like clicking "Like") in a nested `RenderHooks` instance needs to update state managed by a parent `RenderHooks` instance, React might issue a warning about "updating one component while rendering another" if the update is synchronous.
+Wrapping the parent's state update in `startTransition` signals to React that this update can be deferred, preventing the warning and ensuring smoother UI updates.
+This is a general React pattern applicable when updates across component boundaries (or deeply nested state updates) might occur.

 ---